What Is Pay-Per-Mile Car Insurance?

 Nationwide SmartMiles

-Widely regarded as the best overall pay-per-mile option, SmartMiles is available in 40 states.
-It charges a base rate plus $0.05–$0.12 per mile, includes a 250-mile daily cap, and offers safe driving discounts of up to 10%.
-Drivers averaging fewer than 10,000 miles per year can save an average of 33% compared to a traditional policy.
-It's the most accessible program for most U.S. drivers.
+Widely regarded as the best overall pay-per-mile option, SmartMiles is available in approximately 40 U.S. states — excluding Alaska, Hawaii, Louisiana, New York, North Carolina, and Oklahoma, with program criteria varying in a handful of other states.
+It charges a base rate plus $0.05–$0.12 per mile, includes a 250-mile daily cap, and offers safe driving discounts of up to 10% at renewal (not available in California).
+Drivers averaging fewer than 10,000 miles per year save an average of 33% compared to a traditional policy, making it the most accessible program for most U.S. drivers.

 Lemonade (Formerly Metromile)

-Metromile pioneered pay-per-mile insurance and was fully acquired by Lemonade in 2022.
-The Metromile brand has since been phased out, with customers and policies transitioned over to the Lemonade platform.
+Metromile pioneered pay-per-mile insurance and was fully acquired by Lemonade in July 2022.
+The Metromile brand has since been phased out, with all policies and technology integrated into the Lemonade platform — new Metromile quotes are no longer available.
 Lemonade continues to offer pay-per-mile auto coverage in select states including Arizona, Oregon, and Washington, using the same per-mile pricing model.
+Existing Metromile customers can manage their policies through the Lemonade app.

 Allstate Milewise